Browse and access data

 All metadata on the Humanities Lab Corpus Server is publicly visible by design, as opposed to the actual data files where access restrictions may apply.
 Each depositor will have to decide whether a piece of information should be included or not in the metadata.
 For example, including the real name of a participant may or may not be the cause for privacy concerns, since these will also be visible to anyone browsing archive.

-The corpus manager can help with workflows and options for how to create the final metadata-files.
+The archive manager can help with workflows and options for how to create the final metadata-files.
 A general tip is to create a spreadsheet describing your data.
 Each row could contain a description corresponding to one or multiple data files.
 Columns represent the kinds of information you want linked to each item, such as date (YYYY-MM-DD), languages, participants, general description, location among others.